haytham10/linkedIn_scraper/README.md

 - **Error**: Too many requests
 - **Solution**: Increase delays in `smart_delay()` functions
 - **Recommendation**: Run smaller batches during off-peak hours
+- **Tip (v2)**: Keep a steady trickle.
+The script already adds jitter and backs off; you can raise delays further if you see friction.

 ### Debugging